smithy-lang/smithy-rs/design/src/aws_config.md

 async fn main() {
-    // loading a shared config may make network calls, etc. let config = aws_config::config_loader()
+    // loading a shared config may make network calls, etc.
+    // with some custom configuration:
+    let config = aws_config::config_loader()
             .region(Region::new("us-east-1"))
             .sleep(async_std_sleep)
             .load().await;

+    // with no custom configuration:
+    let config = aws_config::load_config().await;
     // does not consume config so that config can be used to construct other service clients. let client = aws_sdk_dynamodb::Client::new(&config);
     let tables = client.list_tables().await?;